grebtsew/Text_To_Speech_Server_Node/README.md

 For now I would recommend just running the python code on your device by installing the requirements and run implementation.
 ```
+# One liner (make sure to add sound device!)
+docker-compose up

 # Build image
 docker build . --tag=speak:1.0